What Do Mining or Geological Engineer Do?

-Mining or Geological Engineer Definition Conduct sub-surface surveys to identify the characteristics of potential land or mining development sites.
+Mining or Geological Engineer Job Description Conduct sub-surface surveys to identify the characteristics of potential land or mining development sites.
 May specify the ground support systems, processes and equipment for safe, economical, and environmentally sound extraction or underground construction activities.
 May inspect areas for unsafe geological conditions, equipment, and working conditions.
 May design, implement, and coordinate mine safety programs.

 - Devise solutions to problems of land reclamation and water and air pollution, such as methods of storing excavated soil and returning exhausted mine sites to natural states.